tunjid/me/readme.md

 service location.
 Also outside data classes, virtually everything else is implemented as a function, or anonymous class just because.

-Again, the work presented here are the ideas of an immutable state zealot.
+Again, the work presented here are the ideas of an immutable state and functional reactive programming zealot.
 It's far from objective, I just be doing anything tbh.
 Caveat emptor.

 ## Running

+As this is a multiplatform app, syntax highlighting may be broken in Android studio.
+You may fare better building with Intellij.

 Desktop: `./gradlew :desktop:run`
 Android: `./gradlew :android:assembleDebug` or run the Android target in Android Studio